Mr-subProcess/Nrf24_Jammer/README.md

 # NRF24L01+PA/LNA Arduino Jamming Project

 This project uses **Arduino** and the **NRF24L01+PA/LNA module** to perform jamming operations on a specific frequency.
 The **RF24 library** is used to send data and create interference on the target frequency.
 The **PA (Power Amplifier)** and **LNA (Low Noise Amplifier)** in this module help to extend the communication range and improve signal reception, making it more effective for jamming purposes.
+**Note:** If you use an **ESP32** instead of Arduino, the performance will be faster due to the higher processing power and additional features like Wi-Fi and Bluetooth.
+ESP32 has a more powerful CPU, which may handle RF operations more efficiently, especially in scenarios requiring more complex tasks or higher data rates.

 ## Requirements